tobystic/sql-injection-demo/Readme.md

   <a href="#"><img src="./docs/images/shop_screenshot.jpg" /></a>
 </p>

-The prupose of this mockup of a simple webshop is to demonstrate the sql injection vulnerability.
-In this project all database queries used are intentionally vulnerable to sql injection.
+This Coffeeshop app is used to demonstrate the sql injection and cross site scripting vulnerabilities.
+In this project, all database queries used are intentionally vulnerable to SQL injection.
+The original Coffeeshop app can be found [here](https://github.com/lebalz/sql-injection-demo)

 ### Filter
 The listed products can be filtered by the `Blend Name`.
-The userinput is not sanitized what makes it vulnerable for sql injections.
+The user input is not sanitized what makes it vulnerable for sql injections.
 * sort or filter by custom attribute
 * edit entries
 * drop table